Powerlearnproject/se-assignment-day-2-git-and-github-FONGAU/README.md

 Enabling collaboration by syncing changes.

 ## How does branching work in Git, and why is it an important feature for collaborative development on GitHub?
-Discuss the process of creating, using, and merging branches in a typical workflow.Branching allows developers to work on separate features or fixes without affecting the main codebase.
+Discuss the process of creating, using, and merging branches in a typical workflow.
+Branching allows developers to work on separate features or fixes without affecting the main codebase.
 Key steps:

 Create a branch: git branch <branch-name>